 Iglesia y Convento Franciscano/San Francisco Church and Barrio del Alto y de las Santa Cruz: This is a beautiful church just east of the downtown area at 14 Oriente and Blvd 5 de Mayo.
 The surrounding area was one of the first settled in Puebla and has many small chapels or churches.
 There seemed like there was one on every corner.
 The homes are very colorful as well.

 Barrio del Artista/ Artists Neighborhood: This is located at 8 Norte between 4 and 6 Oriente.
 Just north of the touristy artisans market or Mercado de Artesanias, this is an attractive area where the small stalls were turned into artists studios.
 You can see artists at work and purchase their work.
 Several were doing portraits on the street.
-It is a nice place to walk and then stop in one of the cafes in the plaza at the north end where there is live music.
+It is a nice place to walk and then stop in at Café del Artista in the plaza at the north end where there is live music and coffee.

 The Casa de los Muñecos: At 2 Norte 4, this highly decorated building houses the University Museum or BUAP.
 This building combines elements that were common in Pueblan 18th Century Baroque architecture: stone work, brick, tile panels, mortar and ironwork.
 There are also human figures depicted on the tiles.
 The Museum is worth a visit.
 There was a temporary exhibition of contemporary art on the first floor.
 Upstairs the focus was more on religious art with some Rufino Tamayo pieces and other contemporary works at the end.
 The restaurant at the back of the building is supposed to be very good and offers regional specialties.
 Unfortunately it was closed when I was in town.